innocentkagina/aws-bootcamp-cruddur-2023/journal/week0.md

 I followed  instructions on the [AWS CLI Install Documentation Page](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)

-I also managed to set up variables in Gitpod to have avoid exporting AWS variables everytime the Workspace is loaded (assets/proof-of-aws-cli.png)
+I also managed to set up variables in Gitpod to have avoid exporting AWS variables everytime the Workspace is loaded. ![Image of Gitpod Variables(gp-aws-variables.png)

 I attempted to run the command by typing in `aws` but I recieved an error